xray-imaging/2bm-docs/docs/source/ops/item_021.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This section quantifies the vertical intensity modulation currently observed in the
-monochromatic beam delivered by the DMM.
-The modulation is the main motivation for the
+monochromatic beam delivered downstream of M1 + DMM.
+The modulation is the main
-Stripe-Free Multilayer project: residual stripe structure in the W–B₄C coating prints a
+motivation for the Stripe-Free Multilayer project: it shows up as horizontal bands in
-periodic intensity pattern along the vertical direction of the beam, which in turn shows
-up as horizontal bands in the projection images and as ring/streak artifacts in the
+the projection images and as ring/streak artifacts in the reconstructed volumes.

-reconstructed volumes.
+Two distinct contributions can be separated by the choice of exposure time:

+- A **slow, stationary modulation** from the **M1 mirror** (figure error / coating),
+  best characterised with the long-exposure ``flats_01`` dataset.
+- A **fast, moving stripe pattern** from the **DMM** (residual W–B₄C stripe
+  structure), best characterised with the short-exposure, high-rate
+  ``S11-AHU505_1000frms_99fps_001.h5`` stream, which freezes the motion.

 Measurement setup
 ^^^^^^^^^^^^^^^^^